 Pros of Glass Feeder Bottles

-- No Chemicals: Unlike in some plastic feeder bottles, glass bottles have no harmful chemicals that may put your baby’s health in danger.
+- No Chemicals: Unlike some plastic feeder bottles, glass bottles have no harmful chemicals that may put your baby’s health in danger.

 - Thermo-Stable: Glass feeder bottles are highly stable at high temperatures.
 They can be sterilized in boiling water without any damage.